Simplify Your GST Compliance with Expert Guidance!

 format bill supply

 • Value less than Rs.
-200 : In case, where value of goods or services or both is less than Rs.
-200 then Bill of supply is not required to issue.
+200: If the value of goods or services or both is less than Rs.
+200, then a Bill of supply is not required to be issued.

-• Non-requirement of signature or digital signature :- When Bill of supply is issued digitally or electronically then there is no requirement of signature or digital signature.
-Many a times we come across the invoices which cary statement."This invoice is generated on computer.
-This does not require signature. "
+• Non-requirement of signature or digital signature: When a Bill of supply is issued digitally or electronically, then there is no requirement for a signature or digital signature.

-• Consolidated bill of supply : When the value of goods or services supplied is less than Rs.
-1200 then a seperate Bill of supply is not required if buyer does not demand it.
+• Consolidated bill of supply: When the value of goods or services supplied is less than Rs.
+1200, then a separate Bill of supply is not required if the buyer does not request for it.
 A consolidated Bill of supply can be issued at the end of each day to each recipient separately.

-• Relaxation in case of HSN Code or SAC : HSN code is 8 digit while SAC is 6 digit code.
-Relaxation is given for no. of digit of HSN code which is given below:
+• Relaxation in case of HSN Code or SAC: HSN code is 8 digit while SAC is 6 digit code.

 Turnover